floriankammermann/greenliberal-website/README.md

 * font-size in em

 ### hacks
-* to get the green columns to the window size, when the content is short.
-Javascript is used.
+* to get the green columns to the window size, when the content is short, javascript is used.

 The home.html shows a pure html representation of the home page.